Guide to Git™ — Host Git Repositories on a cPanel Account

 Important:

 To clone private repositories, you must perform additional steps.
-For more information, read our Guide to Git - Set Up Access to Private Repositories documentation.
+For more information, read our Set Up Access to Private Repositories documentation.

 To clone an existing repository, perform the following steps: